SaadWagle/SaadWagle.github.io/README.md

 # Aspiring Data Scientist

 ### Education
-- Masters in Data science and analytics [2023-2024]
+- Advance Certification in Data science and analytics [2023-2024]
 - Bachelor's of Commerce with coursework in Computer System & Application [2020-2023]

 ### Work Experience